TTYlerDurden/Surveys/README.md

 			Include distro checks, startup checks, and logging checks.

-	-d		When -v is specified, this sets the logging since time to be checked against the tiem specified VS the time the survey was ran.
+	-d		When -v is specified, this sets the logging since time to be checked against the time specified VS the time the survey was ran.
 			Time is entered in 24 hour clock time.

 ### TASK LIST: